 These indicators show the percentage of all GCSE-eligible pupils in mainstream maintained secondary schools who attained at least five grades of C or above.
 A GCSE-eligible pupil is defined as a pupil who is aged 15 at the beginning of the school year.
 The new 5+ A-C GCSEs (and equivalent) including English and Maths GCSEs, was announced in the 14-19 Education and Skills White Paper and subsequently confirmed in the Driving Forward 14-19 Reform: Implementation Plan published in December 2005.
-Pupils counted must have achieved at least a grade C English GCSE, and at least the equivalent of another three C+ GCSEs.
+Pupils counted must have achieved at least a grade C English GCSE, and at least a grade C Maths GCSE, and at least the equivalent of another three C+ GCSEs.